 Gardner Bay & Osborn Islet

 In the afternoon, the postcard-worthy coral beach of Gardner Bay and the nearby Osborn Islet provide a beautiful setting for observing sea lions, mockingbirds, and finches as you take your time to simply relax or take a dip in the water for some excellent snorkeling.
 Kayaking activities are available here too.

 Day 6 - Santa Cruz & North Seymour Islands

 Eden Islet (Santa Cruz Island)

 After breakfast, a panga ride takes us over to Eden Islet – a small islet located off the coast of Santa Cruz Island.
-It is here that you will have the chance to observe blue-footed boobies diving into the water, reef sharks swimming around and frigatebirds flapping about.
+It is here that we can observe blue-footed boobies diving into the water, reef sharks swimming around, and frigatebirds flapping about.
 There’s a chance to snorkel and, weather permitting, take a ride aboard the glass-bottom boat or do some kayaking.

 North Seymour Island

 North Seymour is the result of oceanic uplift that resulted from a volcanic event long ago.
 Its origins as a seabed give the island its low, flat profile.
 A tiny forest of silver-grey Palo Santo trees stands just above the landing site (dry landing).
 These trees are typically leafless, remain dormant for half of the year and spend most of their time waiting for the rains as their cue to burst into bloom.
 This is a great site to watch as bird colonies of blue-footed boobies, two species of frigatebirds, and swallow-tailed gulls all fly around.
-You will also get the chance to experience sea lions and marine iguanas.
+We also get the chance to observe sea lions and marine iguanas up close.